Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields

-We now prove Theorem \ref{thm:hypsurf_intro}, i.e., we show that the Shafarevich conjecture for hypersurfaces over number fields as stated in \cite[Conjecture~1.4]{JL} \emph{implies} a finiteness result for hypersurfaces over finitely generated fields of characteristic zero.
+We now show that the Shafarevich conjecture for hypersurfaces over number fields \cite[Conjecture~1.4]{JL} \emph{implies} a finiteness result for hypersurfaces over finitely generated fields of characteristic zero.

 \begin{proof}[Proof of Theorem \ref{thm:hypsurf_intro}] The assumption is that, for every number field $K$ and every finite set $S$ of finite places of $K$, the set of $\OO_{K,S}$-isomorphism classes of smooth hypersurfaces of degree $d$ in $\mathbb{P}^{n+1}_{\OO_{K,S}}$ is finite.
 Now, an object of the groupoid $\mathcal{C}_{d;n}(\OO_{K,S})$ is given by the data of a Brauer-Severi scheme $P$ over $\OO_{K,S}$ and a smooth hypersurface of degree $d$ in $P$.
 Therefore, by \cite[Lemma~4.8]{JL} and the finiteness of $\OO_{K,S}$-isomorphism classes of $(n+1)$-dimensional Brauer-Severi schemes over $\OO_{K,S}$ (which follows from Lemma \ref{lem:finiteness}), the assumption (in the statement of the theorem) implies that $\mathcal{C}_{d;n,\Qbar}$ is arithmetically hyperbolic over $\Qbar$.
 Now, let $A$ be a $ \ZZ$-finitely generated normal integral domain of characteristic zero with fraction field $K$.
 Let $k:=\overline{K}$ be an algebraic closure of $K$ and note that $\mathcal{C}_{d;n,k}$ is arithmetically hyperbolic over $k$ by Theorem \ref{thm:ci_arhyp}.
 Therefore, since $A$ is normal and $\mathcal{C}_{d;n} $ is a finite type separated Deligne-Mumford algebraic stack over $\ZZ$, we conclude that the set of isomorphism classes of objects of $\mathcal{C}_{d;n}(A)$ is finite from the twisting lemma \cite[\S 4.3]{JLalg}; here we use that $A$ is integrally closed in its fraction field.
 In particular, the set of $A$-isomorphism classes of smooth hypersurfaces of degree $d$ in $\mathbb{P}^{n+1}_A$ is finite.
 This concludes the proof. \end{proof}